 1984 – On the ballot in 39 states, David Bergland and Jim Lewis come in third in the race for president for the first time in party history.
 Andre Marrou becomes the third Libertarian elected to the Alaska legislature.
 Eleven other Libertarians are elected nationwide.

 1986 – 200 candidates across the U.S. receive 2.9 million votes.
 Ray Cullen, candidate for California Treasurer, gets 570,000 votes, the largest ever for a third-party candidate in that state.

 1987 – Libertarians sweep the city council race in Big Water, Utah, winning every seat.
 Former Texas Rep. Ron Paul resigns from the GOP and joins the Libertarian Party.
 Seattle convention nominates Ron Paul for president and Andre Marrou for vice president.

 1988 – Ron Paul, on the ballot in 46 states and the District of Columbia, comes in third for the U.S. presidency.
-Dr. Paul campaigned in Kansas and appeared at the Libertarian Party of Kansas State Convention.
+Dr. Paul campaigns in Kansas and appears at the Libertarian Party of Kansas State Convention.
 He receives more than 430,000 votes – almost twice the total of any other third party candidate.

 1990 – The Libertarian Party of Kansas stages a petition drive to get Kansas Libertarian candidates ballot access.
 The successful petition drive allows Kansans to register as Libertarians for the first time.
 Nationally, approximately 2 million people vote for the LP candidates.
 Election Day is “Double Digit Day,” as many LP candidates for the Congress and state house draw percentages in the teens, ‘20s and ‘30s.
 New Mexico state legislature candidate Illa Mae Bolton gets 31 percent of the vote, and California congressional candidate Joe Shea receives 27 percent.